raffaelj/cockpit_UniqueSlugs/README.md

 Your collection doesn't need a visible field named "slug", but you can't edit it if you don't have one.

-If you want to hide the slug field for non-admins, just add the folling code to the read permissions of your collection:
+If you want to hide the slug field for non-admins, just add the following code to the read permissions of your collection:

 ```php